ruuda/hoff/doc/installing.md

 that contains GitHub's public key in the filesystem image, so there is no need to accept any [fingerprints][fingerprints].
 Because the `ssh_known_hosts` file is readonly, we can *only* connect to GitHub, and only if the public key that we baked into the image has not changed.
+Furthermore, for testing (and also in general) it is useful to prevent SSH from trying all keys it can find; it should only use the provided file, so we set `IdentitiesOnly=yes`.

 Finally, we need a GitHub account that will be used for fetching and pushing.
 I recommend creating a separate account for this purpose.
 On GitHub, add the